 The limits of emoji

 You may have gotten used to inserting an emoji before every heading, subheading, or list item.
 And you may just like it.
-Unless you just write for killing time, ask yourself as you would with every word and character you type: Is that emoji required?
+Unless you just write to kill time, ask yourself as you would with every word and character you type: Is that emoji required?
 Does it help?

 Lazy illustrations can destroy an exciting book.
 Fuzzy emoji can blur a sharp text.
 There is a glut of articles, headlines, and lists that come with a default emoji for each group of information.
 New article – new emoji.
 New headline – new emoji.
 New list item – new emoji.
 Does every block of information need an image?